 By Ben Thorpe on 21 Oct 2017

-The hotel sits a short distance from the River Wharfe and projects calm as one arrives at the entrance where a friendly concierge quickly identified me and spirited my luggage away to the room reserved for my arrival.
-I was due to stay for one night and my mid afternoon arrival didn't allow huge amounts of spare time, so I forsook the spa in favour of walking down to take a look at Bolton Priory.
+The hotel sits a short distance from the River Wharfe projecting calm as I arrived, and a friendly concierge spirited my luggage away to the room reserved for my arrival.
+I was due to stay for one night and my mid-afternoon arrival didn't allow huge amounts of spare time, so I forsook the spa in favour of walking down to take a look at Bolton Priory.
 Equipped with directions from the reception staff, I took advantage of the unseasonably nice weather to remind myself how beautiful a part of the country this is.

-On our way around the garden, we'd succeeded in blowing a hole in the schedule by waffling on and bombarding Paul with questions, which were all answered openly and with good humour, so by now it was time to repair to my room and dress for dinner.
+Continuing our tour of the garden, we'd succeeded in blowing a hole in the schedule by waffling on and bombarding Paul with questions, which were all answered openly and with good humour, so by now it was time to repair to my room and dress for dinner.
 Suitably attired (and it must be said, looking uncharacteristically smart) the group reconvened for sparkling wine and canapés.

 As we enjoyed the canapés, the sommelier made a casual remark about how many bottles of wine were in the cellar, quickly accepting the challenge to show us around on the proviso that it's not strictly a public space.
 It was fascinating to see where the really expensive bottles lived, but just as satisfying to return to the canapés, among which the cep arancini balls really stood out.